Haudenosaunee at the 2022 World Games

 The Haudenosaunee Nationals, also known as the Iroquois, competed at the 2022 World Games in Birmingham, United States, from July 7 to 17, 2022.

-The only representative team in the 2022 World Games not represented by a National Olympic Committee, they competed in solely in lacrosse.
+The only representative team in the 2022 World Games not represented by a National Olympic Committee, they competed solely in lacrosse.
+They finished in fifth place in the event for the men's team and seventh place for the women's team.

 Competitors

 Lacrosse

 Originally the Haudenosaunee were not eligible to qualify due to not being represented by a National Olympic Committee.
 Its men's lacrosse team would have qualified through placing third at the 2018 World Lacrosse Championship.
 The Haudenosaunee were declared eligible after Ireland vacated their berth in their favor.

 Like their men's counterpart, the women's team was deemed eligible to qualify.

 Both the men's and women's team failed to make a podium finish.